The way we tend to think about addiction doesn’t usually awake sympathy or empathy.

 On the other side, mental disorders can lead to drug abuse, as a means of “self-medication”.
 In trying to deal with anxiety or depression, people may rely on alcohol, tobacco or other drugs.

-Opoid abuse has been linked to higher rates of depression, anxiety and bipolar disorders.
+Opioid abuse has been linked to higher rates of depression, anxiety, and bipolar disorders.
 Self-medication, to manage the symptoms can be a viable path to developing an addiction.
 Depression is common among illicit opioid users.

 About 25 percent of US adults with ADHD suffer from substance dependence every year.
 People with ADHD seem to be 2.5 times more likely to develop an addiction than those without the disorder.

-So, the connection between addictions and mental health issues seems to go both way.
+So, the connection between addictions and mental health issues seems to go both ways.

 On the other side, quitting addiction a rough path.
-The addiction can cause major impairments to our body, our mind, relationships, work etc. These are yet, another challenges to deal with.
-This is why psychological help is necessary in getting through the hardship of recovery.
+The addiction can cause major impairments to our body, our mind, relationships, work, etc. These are yet, another challenges to deal with.
+This is why psychological help is necessary for getting through the hardship of recovery.